Annual Technical Report 2006 on Trademark Information Activities submitted by Republic of Korea (SCIT/ATR/TM/2006/KR)

 Classification of goods and services

 For the classification of goods and services, KIPO started to use the Nice Classification System in March 1998, and officially became a party to the Nice Agreement in January 1999.
-In 2001, it completed the Korean translation of the 8th Nice publication, and in 2002 it began to incorporate the publication into its classification system.
-In the pursuit of greater fairness and objectivity, it also revised the examination guidelines and published a directory for classifying similar goods and services.
+In the pursuit of greater fairness and objectivity, we continue to revise the examination guidelines and published a directory for classifying similar goods and services.
+Beginning 2007, we are going to adopt the 9th Nice classification system.

-In December 2004, we established a study to investigate classification of trade and service marks within KIPO staff in order to share information on classification systems and improve examiners' skills.
+We organized a study group to investigate classification of trade and service marks within KIPO staff in order to share information on classification systems and improve examiner’s skills in December 2004.
+In 2006, we also elaborated database of goods and service marks by fixing some errors.

 Classification of the figurative elements of marks

 We started to use the Vienna Classification in October 1999, but did not join the Vienna Agreement.
-In 2003, to upgrade the quality and consistency of the classification, we organized a separate team for classifying figures and began to apply the 5th Vienna classification in January 2003.
+In 2002, we developed an examination system that could handle the classification and examination of the figurative elements of marks.
+In 2002, to upgrade the quality and consistency of the classification, we organized a separate team for classifying figures and began to apply the 5th Vienna classification in January 2003.

-Since first publishing gazettes on CD-ROMs in May 1998, KIPO has used the searchable SGML format for its search system.
-It has also converted earlier data into SGML format.
-Currently, KIPO’s examiners can search full text searches of registered trademark published as far back as 1947.
+KIPO has used the searchable SGML and XML format for its search system.
+KIPO’s examiners can search full text searches of registered trademarks published as far back as 1950 and rejected trademarks from 1989.

 IV.
 Trademark manual search file establishment and upkeep